Cyberbullying: Twenty Crucial Statistics for 2020

 37% of middle and high school students report having been cyberbullied during their lifetime4.

-Offensive name calling and the spreading of false rumours are the most common forms of cyberbullying5.
+Offensive name-calling and the spreading of false rumors are the most common forms of cyberbullying5.

 25% of teens and 35% of girls ages 15-17 say they have been sent explicit images they did not ask for5.